Consultations on media freedom & pluralism and on the independence of the regulatory authorities.

 Freedom of expression and media pluralism are core values of the European Union and enshrined in Article 11 of the Charter of Fundamental Rights.
-The media landscape is currently subject to rapid evolution and changes.
-A report by an independent expert group, the High Level Group (HLG) on Media Freedom and Pluralism.
-This report also evidenced the need for a separate debate regarding the independence of audiovisual regulatory bodies.
-The European Commission therefore carried out two parallel consultations between 22/03 and 14/06/2013, one regarding the findings of the HLG and a further one regarding the independence of the audiovisual regulatory authorities.
+The media landscape is subject to rapid evolution and changes.
+A report by an independent expert group, the High Level Group (HLG) on Media Freedom and Pluralism highlighted the need for a separate debate regarding the independence of audiovisual regulatory bodies.
+The European Commission therefore carried out two parallel consultations between 22/03 and 14/06/2013, one regarding the findings of the HLG and another regarding the independence of the audiovisual regulatory authorities.

-Green Paper - Preparing for a Fully Converged Audiovisual World: Growth, Creation and Values
+Green Paper, "Preparing for a Fully Converged Audiovisual World: Growth, Creation and Value"

-The Green Paper invites stakeholders including viewers and internet users to share their views on the changing media landscape and borderless internet in particular on market conditions, interoperability and infrastructure, and implications for EU rules.
+The Green Paper invited stakeholders to share their views on the changing media landscape and borderless internet in particular on market conditions, interoperability and infrastructure, and implications for EU rules.
 The Green Paper does not pre-suppose any action, but in following up, the Commission might explore regulatory and policy responses, including self-regulation.
 The consultation ran from 24/04/2013 to 30/09/2013 .